itai-markovetzky/hit-web-server/README.md

     1. with restassured that checks a GET and receives 200 back.
     2. Selenium test - Open the page app and verify my name is inside. after the tests we publish with JUNIT result with the JUNIT Jenkins Plugin, a screenshot will be shown later.
-If one or more of the tests failed the build will be tagged as UNSTABLE.
+If one or more of the tests fail, the build will be tagged as UNSTABLE.

 #### Deploying to Production
 _____